 For instance, Sumatra Indonesia coffee comes entirely from the Sumatra region/island of Indonesia, the premier coffee-growing area high in the mountains of Indonesia.

 Even the slightest difference in growing altitude or conditions can account for flavor difference between varietal coffees.
 For the purist, varietals capture the essence of a particular region's unique coffee characteristics.

-At AGRO Roasters we offer our friends and family a number of different origin specific coffee.
+At Agro, we offer a number of different origin specific coffees.
 By doing this we try to encourage new regions and locations to become your favorite coffee.
-This ensures that they have a market in North America whether it is through AGRO Roasters or another provider we want people to know where their coffee is coming from!
+We want people to know where their coffee is coming from!
 We want to help these regions establish themselves in the market place and allow our family and friends here in North America to enjoy our coffee producers family and friends coffee.
-AGRO Roasters is a community-based organization linking the coffee producing families to the coffee consuming families.
+Agro Roasters is a community-based organization linking the coffee producing families to the coffee consuming families.

 Typica is the base from which many coffee varietals have been developed.
 Like the other Arabica varietals that have been developed from it, Typica coffee plants have a conical shape with a main vertical trunk and secondary verticals that grow at a slight slant.
 Typica is a tall plant reaching 3.5-4 m in height.
 The lateral branches form 50-70° angles with the vertical stem.
 Typica coffee has a very low production, but has an excellent cup quality.

 Bourbon produces more coffee than Typica but still remains a low yield varietal.
 A tall tree with deep red cherries, itʼs similar to Typica and produces a similar bean.
 It is used throughout Central & South America.